-74 The definition of income encompasses both revenue and gains.
-Revenue arises in the course of the ordinary activities of an entity and is referred to by a variety of different names including sales, fees, interest, dividends, royalties and rent.
+73. The definition of income encompasses both revenue and gains.
+Revenue arises in the course of the ordinary activities of an enterprise and is referred to by a variety of different names including sales, fees, interest, dividends, royalties and rent.

-75 Gains represent other items that meet the definition of income and may, or may not, arise in the course of the ordinary activities of an entity.
+74. Gains represent other items that meet the definition of income and may, or may not, arise in the course of the ordinary activities of an enterprise.
 Gains represent increases in economic benefits and as such are no different in nature from revenue.
-Hence, they are not regarded as constituting a separate element in this Framework.
+Hence, they are not regarded as a separate element in this Framework.

-Gains include, for example, those arising on the disposal of noncurrent assets.
-The definition of income also includes unrealised gains; for example, those arising on the revaluation of marketable securities and those resulting from increases in the carrying amount of long-term assets.
+75. The definition of income includes unrealised gains.
+Gains also include, for example, those arising on the disposal of fixed assets.
 When gains are recognised in the statement of profit and loss, they are usually displayed separately because knowledge of them is useful for the purpose of making economic decisions.
-Gains are often reported net of related expenses.

-77 Various kinds of assets may be received or enhanced by income; examples include cash, receivables and goods and services received in exchange for goods and services supplied.
-Income may also result from the settlement of liabilities.
-For example, an entity may provide goods and services to a lender in settlement of an obligation to repay an outstanding loan.
+76. Various kinds of assets may be received or enhanced by income; examples include cash, receivables and goods and services received in exchange for goods and services supplied.
+Income may also result in the settlement of liabilities.
+For example, an enterprise may provide goods and services to a lender in settlement of an obligation to repay an outstanding loan.